brokentelescope/ChromebookScheduler/README.md

 - Book a Chromebook tub for up to one month in advance.
 - Cancel your bookings to free up the slot for others.

+## Clearing Data

+To clear certain data within ChromebookScheduler, follow these steps:

+- **Reservation History:**
+  - To clear the reservation history, simply click the "Clear History" button on the reservation history page.

+- **User Database:**
+  - To clear the user database, navigate to the admin manage user page.
+From there, you can edit or delete users as needed.

+- **Chromebook Database:**
+  - To clear the Chromebook database, go to the manage bins section.
+From there, delete the Chromebook bins that are no longer needed.

 ## Contributing

 We welcome contributions to improve ChromebookScheduler!
 To contribute: